 Here’s screen grab of Nicola’s Twitter post:

-Now, with the launch of iOS 11, the addition of QR Code scanning feature has been confirmed.
-Apple has added the feature to its camera application.
+Wth the launch of iOS 11, the addition of QR Code scanning feature was confirmed.
+Apple added the feature to its camera application.
 Other key features include upgrades in Maps, Siri, and the keyboard.

 iOS 11 Inbuilt QR Code Scanner: